vedanth2004/shopify_Insights/README.md

 npx prisma generate
 ```

-**For Supabase:**
+**For Render PostgreSQL:**
-1. Create a project at https://supabase.com
+1. Create a PostgreSQL database on Render
-2. Go to Settings → Database
-3. Copy the connection string (use "Connection pooling" for production)
+2. Link it to your backend service (Render sets DATABASE_URL automatically)
+3. Migrations run automatically on deploy via `npx prisma migrate deploy` in start command
-4. Update `DATABASE_URL` in `backend/.env`
+4. Or run manually in Render shell:
-5. Run migrations:
 ```bash
 cd backend
 npx prisma migrate deploy